BTS-CM/pma/README.md

 Each PMA is created with a plain-English `condition` and `expiry` written into the asset description, e.g. *"Will SpaceX land on Mars by 2027?"*.
 The market resolves via two complementary mechanisms:

 - **Price feed** — A designated feed publisher (or a committee feed) sets a settlement price for the asset between 0 and 1. `1.0` means the condition is true / has happened; `0.0` means false / didn't happen; values in between represent partial confidence.
-- **Global settlement (collateral bids)** — When the price feed stalls or the market wants to wind down, the chain auctions the PMA's backing collateral to the highest bidder.
-This is the "last-resort" resolution path that guarantees every open position can always be closed.
+- **Global settlement (resolution)** — When a prediction expires, the creator (or a price feeder) resolves it by triggering global settlement at the outcome price: `1.0` for YES (true) or `0.0` for NO (false).
+This is how the market closes and winners are determined.

 PMAs are tradable like any other asset on the Bitshares DEX, and they support the full limit-order and cancel flow.
-When a PMA settles, every holder of the asset ends up holding an equivalent amount of its backing collateral — so winning a bet is just "be on the right side of the price".
+After a PMA is resolved, winning holders settle their tokens for the backing collateral — so being "on the right side of the price" means you win.

 ## What can you do with this app?

 The app is organised around the full lifecycle of a prediction market asset, from creation to settlement.

 ### Creating PMAs
-- **Launch a new market** — define a custom ticker, set a description, condition and expiry, pick a backing collateral asset, choose a feed publisher (yourself, another account, or the committee), and decide the initial feed parameters.
+- **Launch a new market** — define a custom ticker, set a description, condition and expiry, choose a feed publisher (yourself, another account, or the committee), and decide the initial feed parameters.
+The backing asset is fixed to the chain's core asset (BTS on mainnet, TEST on testnet) — no manual selection needed.
 The whole PMA is created in a single transaction.

+### Prediction Market Organizations (PMOs)
+- **Create a PMO** — register a top-level asset symbol (e.g., `MYORG`) that acts as an organizational brand.
+The PMO stores a `pmo_object` in its description with governance policy, resolution method, website, and verification details — serving as decentralized Terms of Service.
+- **Sub-assets under PMO** — create prediction markets as sub-assets (e.g., `MYORG.ELECTION2024`) at reduced fees.
+Investors can verify the issuing organization by checking the parent asset's PMO object.
+- **Organization management** — PMO owners can edit organization metadata, governance policy, and create new predictions directly from the organization view.
+- **Browse organizations** — dedicated page listing all PMOs with active/expired prediction counts, governance policy, and quick links to their markets.

 ### Managing your markets
 - **Issued assets view** — see every prediction market asset you've created, filterable by status (active, expired, settled), with quick actions to update the description, edit the feed producer, or trigger a global settlement.
-- **Issuer controls** — as the creator of a PMA, you can adjust its description, change the feed producer, force a global settlement, or open the asset for collateral bids on demand.
+- **Issuer controls** — as the creator of a PMA, you can adjust its description, change the price feeders, or resolve the prediction once it expires.

 ### Trading and betting
 - **DEX limit orders** — buy or sell any PMA against its backing collateral on the Bitshares DEX, with full support for limit orders, partial fills, and cancellation.
 - **Place a bet** — a streamlined flow for buying PMA outright (i.e. taking a "yes" or "no" position) without having to construct a limit order manually.
 The app shows you the current implied probability based on the order book and recent trades.
+- **Live odds display** — when buying or selling PMA, the app shows estimated odds derived from the live DEX limit order book (mid-price) with fallback to recent trade price.
+Odds shown in **Fractional**, **Decimal**, **American**, and **Implied probability** formats.
+Updates in real-time as the order book changes.
 - **Cancel orders** — every open order has a one-click cancel, with a confirmation dialog showing the order ID and a deep link to broadcast the cancellation on Beet/BeetEOS.

-### Portfolio
+### Portfolio & Views
 - **Balances** — see all of your holdings, with the prediction market assets (and the collateral that backs them) clearly highlighted.
 - **Activity** — a history of your trades, transfers and settlements.
 - **Open orders** — every limit order you have on the book, with a live countdown to each order's expiry, a copyable order ID, and one-click cancel.
 Includes a manual **Refresh** button that busts the cache and re-fetches from the chain with a loading indicator.
+- **Active Predictions** — browse live, unresolved markets accepting bets, filterable by closing soon or newest.
+- **Expired Predictions** — past markets awaiting resolution by price feeders or creator.
+- **My Predictions** — markets you've created or interacted with (hold positions/orders).
+- **Prediction Portfolio** — PMA tokens currently held in your balance, with unrealised PnL tracking and quick settle/sell actions.
+- **Prediction Margin** — open margin (call) positions on PMAs with collateral ratio monitoring.

 ### Settlement
-- **Global settlement (collateral bids)** — if a PMA is stalled or you want to force a resolution, place a collateral bid on the global-settlement engine.
-The chain auctions the backing collateral to the highest bidder, and the winning bidder ends up holding the collateral outright.
+- **Resolve predictions** — after a prediction expires, the creator (or designated price feeder) resolves it by triggering global settlement at the outcome price (1.0 for YES, 0.0 for NO).
+This marks the market as resolved and determines which side wins.
+- **Claim winnings** — once a prediction is resolved, winning PMA holders (those who bought YES and the outcome is true, or sold NO and the outcome is false) can settle their tokens 1:1 for the backing asset collateral.
+Sellers who won receive their backing collateral back automatically.

 ## Supporting features